Last Updated on January 22, 2023

 We will have to count in that he’s immune to necrotic damage, though.
 So his final CR is 4 or (2 × 2), rounded down.
 Whether or not my players will be able to handle that… well… we’ll see.
 I’ll have to get back to you on that.

 If you don’t want to do all that math by yourself, never fear!
-There’s plenty of CR calculators that you can use online to calculate the CR of your homebrew monsters!
+There’s plenty of CR calculators that you can use online to calculate the Challenge Rating of your homebrew monsters!

 This CR calculator features both a quick calculator and a full-scale calculator accounting for

-This is one of the most comprehensive CR calculators on the web.
+This is one of the most comprehensive Challenge Rating calculators on the web.
 It accounts for the stats and adds modification for things like Legendary Resistance, feats, and racial traits!
 It’s very customizable and works great for anyone looking to balance their game meticulously!

 Challenge Rating is a very complex subject and a critical part of homebrew campaigns and settings.
-Whether you calculate your CR manually or use a calculator, getting the hang of the system will improve your DM and player experience!
+Whether you calculate your Challenge Rating manually or use a calculator, getting the hang of the system will improve your DM and player experience!
 Good luck, travelers!